ziyilin/graal/docs/reference-manual/tools/igv.md

  To dump Graal compiler graphs from an embedded Java application to IGV, you need to add options to GraalVM based processes.
-Depending on the language/VM used, you may need to prefix the options by `--jvm`.
+Depending on the language/VM used, you may need to prefix the options by `--vm`.
 See the particular language's documentation for the details.
 The main option to add is `-Dgraal.Dump=:1`.
 This will dump graphs in an IGV readable format to the local file system.
 To send the dumps directly to IGV over the network, add `-Dgraal.PrintGraph=Network`.